mlrepa/monitoring-for-modern-ai-and-mlops/README.md

     Navigate to the Grafana UI on [http://localhost:3000](http://localhost:3000) in your browser.
 The default credentials are `admin/admin`.

 3. **Open `tutorial.md` and run the notebooks in order:**
-    Follow the `tutorial.md` (the main guide for this project) and run the corresponding Jupyter notebooks as indicated in each section:
+    Launch Jupyter Lab and follow the `tutorial.md` (the main guide for this project), running the corresponding Jupyter notebooks as indicated in each section.

+    Make sure to select the "ML Monitoring Tutorial" kernel when opening each notebook.
+The notebooks to follow are:

     - `1-evidently-getting-started.ipynb`: Introduction to Evidently AI for traditional ML models and data.
     - `2-evidenlty-rag-metrics.ipynb`: Using Evidently AI for LLM-powered systems and Agents.
-    - `3-grafana-getting-started.ipynb`: Launching Grafana and exploring pre-configured dashboards.
-    - `4-monitor-model-with-grafana.ipynb`: Logging model quality metrics to PostgreSQL and visualizing them in Grafana.
+    - `3-evidently-grafana-ml.ipynb`: Logging model quality metrics to PostgreSQL and visualizing them in Grafana.

     > 👉 **Note on MLflow section:** The MLflow section in the `tutorial.md` provides conceptual guidance and code snippets, drawing from an external example for tracing and evaluating AI agents.
 It does not require a specific notebook from *this* repository to run.